-In September 2019, 21 new students joined the course hailing from 15 different countries – our fifth cohort of EMJMD ACES students.
-We have welcomed students from New Zealand, Belize, Jamaica, Zimbabwe, China, Bangladesh, USA, Philippines, Israel, Peru, Colombia, Ukraine, India, Singapore, Russia and many more countries.
+Since EMJMD ACES started in 2015 we have welcomed students from across the globe.
+Our students have hailed from New Zealand, Belize, Jamaica, Zimbabwe, China, Bangladesh, USA, Philippines, Israel, Peru, Colombia, Ukraine, India, Singapore, Russia, Kenya, Mexico and many more countries.
 They are a truly international group!
 As the students spend the first three semesters as one cohort they become a very strong team, with friendships lasting well beyond the lifetime of the course.

 Students benefit from specialist lectures and practical work, including field trips and internships, delivered by a team of international guest scholars.
 Teaching staff and guest scholars provide students with an altogether global insight into the aquaculture industry.
 Whilst based at the University of Crete, all students have the opportunity to undertake a month-long internship with local industry, including Sea Bass fish hatcheries, Nireus Aquaculture laboratories, and Andromeda Marine Farms.
 Click here to see how some of them got on!